sameersbn/docker-gitlab/docs/keycloak-idp.md

-# Integrate Keycloak as a IDP with GitLab
+# Integrate Keycloak as an IDP with GitLab

 In this document, we will explain how to set up Keycloak and integrate it into GitLab.